 FAQs about Australian Slang

-Australian slang is informal English used in Australia.
+Australian slangs are informal English words used in Australia.
 It includes short words, funny phrases, and casual expressions used in daily conversations by native speakers.

 Mate means friend or buddy in Australian slang.
 Australians use this word to speak in a friendly and respectful way with other people.